JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 <i>Figure 18: Shelf filters used for the warmth control.</i>

 ## 5. Ducking
 While delays can really fill out empty places in a mix, they can also crowd and intefere with your melodies.
 To avoid this, it is often a good idea to apply sidechain compression to the delay channel.
 To facilitate this, Reflectosaurus includes a sidechain compressor on the global strip by default.
-It can be activated by clicking the little LED on the top left of the unit (see Figure X).
+It can be activated by clicking the little LED on the top left of the unit (see Figure 19).
 The sidechain compressor reduces the volume of the delays whenever audio is coming in.

 <center><img src="Ducking.png"></center>
 <i>Figure 19: A small sidechain compressor included in Reflectosaurus.</i>